LazyCyborg/tmseegpy/README.md

 3. Use the scripts:

-Ofcourse it is also possible to use the separate parts of the pipeline in a Jupyter Notebook or similar:
+Ofcourse it is also possible to use the separate parts of the pipeline in a Jupyter Notebook or similar (I mostly run it like this for debugging, and it is probably impractical to run an entire analysis pipeline like this):

 ```Python
 from tmseegpy.preproc import TMSEEGPreprocessor